-7.1.9 The Investigator shall refer their draft recommendation to the Investigations Review Officer.
-The Investigations Review Officer's proposed determination and associated recommendations will be provided to the Chief Executive Officer as the nominee of the President to review and determine as appropriate.
+7.1.9 The Investigator shall refer their draft recommendations to the Investigations Review Officer.
+The Investigations Review Officer's proposed determination and associated recommendations will be provided to the Professional Conduct Committee or their nominee as to review and determine as appropriate.